kaqduz/xMysticItems/README.md

 return getxMysticItems().manager;
 }
 ```
-You can now create new item class, remember it must extend "MysticItem" class
+You can now create new item class, remember it must extend "MysticItem" class.
 You need to know, what type of item will be your MysticItem.
 Plugin allows to use 5 types of items: